THE SUITOR

 “Of course you can stay there,” Deb said.
 “That’s why we have it.
 MJ will probably come up for a week, though.
 She usually does.
 So coordinate with her.”

-“That would be great,” Anna said.
-She looked at Art.
+“That would be great.”
+Anna looked at Art.
 “What’s that face for?”

 “No face.”